Jill Sherman and William Greaves asked Health hospital managers about the daily financial juggling act.

 So are there no obvious ways in which she could improve the efficiency of the district?
 ‘There is still too much bureaucracy at my level and above.
 Twenty per cent of my work is not about running my health district but simply being accountable.
 It’s hard to be efficient when you have to spend so much time telling people how efficient you are!’

 One man who epitomizes the new spirit of commercial adventure within the NHS is ironically a one-time Labor councilor.
-Now describing himself as a political agnostic, Dr. Ken Grant is district general manager of City and Hackney Health Authority, which includes St Bartholomew’s Hospital, and in the past year has introduced a succession of controversial income-generating innovations.
+Now describing himself as a political agnostic, Dr. Ken Grant is district general manager of City and Hackney Health Authority, which includes St Bartholomew’s Hospital, and in the past year has introduced a succession of controversial income-generating innovations, such as Ph.375.